EricGebhart/bike-gear-calc/README.md

 ## Usage

 There are currently two good ways to use this.
-You can pass the appropriate parameters to *new-bike* in one of the 3 bike namespaces _fixie, hub-gear, or deraileur-gear_.
-Or you can get an *(any-bike)* map from core and fill it in as you wish, then give that to one of the *new-bike* functions.
+You can pass the appropriate parameters to *bike* in one of the 3 bike namespaces _fixie, hub-gear, or deraileur-gear_.
+Or you can get an *(any-bike)* map from core and fill it in as you wish, then give that to one of the *bike* functions.
+This is makes it easy to have a bike definition that could be a hub-bike, a fixed gear or a deraileur gear bike and create one of the three from it.

 The *data* namespace has _wheel-sizes_, _internal-hubs_, _sprocket-clusters_,
 and _crank-lengths_ to aide with the choices.

- _bike-gear-calc.fixie/new-bike_
+ _bike-gear-calc.fixie/bike_
 A new fixie wants these.
  * ring       - The chainring size.
  * sprocket   - The sprocket size
  * wheel-dia  - The wheel diameter in mm. default 670 = 25x700c.
  * crank-len  - The crank length in mm. default 170

- _bike-gear-calc.hub-gear/new-bike_
+ _bike-gear-calc.hub-gear/bike_
 A new hub-gear wants all that plus.
  * internal-ratios - a vector of ratios

-_bike-gear-calc.deraileur-gear/new-bike_
+_bike-gear-calc.deraileur-gear/bike_
 A deraileur-gear bike wants these.
  * rings       - A vector of chainrings
  * sprockets   - A vector of sprockets